scallop/scallop/README.md

 Scallop
 ========
 A simple command-line arguments parsing library for Scala, written in spirit of Ruby's [Trollop](http://trollop.rubyforge.org/).
-Cross-built for Scala 2.10, 2.11, 2.12 and Scala Native.
+Cross-built for Scala 2.10, 2.11, 2.12, Scala Native and Scala JS.

 Scallop supports: